what to pack for shanghai

 Shanghai is a booming metropolis built on a very old city.
 There will be shrines and temples scattered throughout the city and to access them you will be required to have your shoulders and knees covered.
 Having a shawl on hand can be a great way to make sure that you are always able to enter and pay your respects.

 Tap water is NOT safe to drink in Shanghai.
 They do not have a filtration system in the city and therefore the water can be full of contaminants.
-It is suggested that you only use bottled water or a Lifestraw water bottle to make sure that you stay healthy on your trip.
+It is suggested that you only use bottled water or a high-quality filtered water bottle to make sure that you stay healthy on your trip.
+This one is a little pricey but it’s worth it since it removes e.
+Coli, viruses, harmful bacteria, sediment, chlorine used to filter tap water, and even pesticides.
+It’s the best!

 What to Wear in Shanghai